Section 1: The Policy

 Once you have reported any concern to a Designated Officer, s/he will, as soon as reasonably practicable, review it and consider what action may be appropriate.
 This may involve an informal review, an internal inquiry or a more formal investigation.
 The Designated Officer may also decide that the matter should be considered under an alternative procedure and refer it as appropriate.
 The initial investigation should take place as expeditiously as possible in the interests of all concerned, and every effort will be made to preserve the anonymity of University staff, students or governors who may be implicated during the investigation.

 The Designated Officer may require one or more members of University staff to assist with the investigation and may delegate fully the investigation.
 Each Designated Officer, and any other post holders to whom an investigation may be delegated, will receive appropriate training on how to handle concerns raised under the Policy.

 The investigation will produce a report with recommendations either for further action or to inform best practice for the future.
 Their recommendations may (without limitation) include one or more of the following:

 - an investigation by the Designated Officer or nominee either singly, in a group, or as part of a Board of Enquiry set up for the purpose;

 - an internal investigation by the University, or by the Audit Committee, or some other Committee of the Court of Governors and/or external or internal auditors appointed by the University;

-- that the matter be reported to the Higher Education Funding Council for England, the Office of the Independent Adjudicator, the Department for Education, the National Audit office or some other public authority;
+- that the matter be reported to the Office for Students, the Office of the Independent Adjudicator, the Department for Education, the National Audit office or some other public authority;

 - that the matter be reported to the Police